 Christian Street YMCA

-DESCRIPTION: 1st YMCA for African Americans contained in its own building, the original structure was dedicated 1914.
+DESCRIPTION: 1st YMCA for African Americans is contained in its own building, the original structure was dedicated in 1914.
 This rebuilt modern facility remains a recreational and educational beacon for the community, as well as a meeting place for many African American organizations.

 ADDRESS: 1724 Christian Street, Philadelphia, PA MAP